BlogNewsResourcesWebinarsGlossary

 SaaS and identity risk prioritization: Grip evaluates how SaaS is used and accessed, SaaS-to-SaaS integrations, plus risky and over-permissioned SaaS, highlighting your most critical vulnerabilities.

-Risk mitigation: Grip guides security teams to mitigate the risks it discovers.
+Risk mitigation: Grip guides security teams to mitigate the risks they discover.
 For example, Grip recommends implementing SSO or MFA for risky, unprotected apps and revoking access to apps that are reviewed and tagged as unsanctioned.

 Simplified SaaS security: Grip operates without requiring agents, proxies, or extensive API integrations, making deployment seamless and reducing operational overhead.

 Grip includes an SSPM and more.
-By combining the strengths of both, organizations gain a clearer and more actionable view of their entire SaaS ecosystem.
+By combining both strengths, organizations gain a clearer and more actionable view of their entire SaaS ecosystem.

 SaaS adoption is changing, and the complexity of securing digital environments continues to grow.
 Cyber threats targeting SaaS applications are increasing in sophistication, exploiting gaps in visibility, configuration, and identity security.
 The dual combination of SSPM and SIRM amplifies your defense strategy, enabling comprehensive SaaS risk management that goes beyond traditional boundaries.